 Java Hibernate Development Outsourcing

-Table per class hierarchy
+1. Table per class hierarchy

-Table per subclass
+2. Table per subclass

-Table per concrete class
+3. Table per concrete class

 Third Party Connection Pooler

 An easy way to get good performance, especially in a high transaction-volume interactive application, is to use connection pooling.
 By default, Hibernate uses a small internal connection pool.
-However, Hibernate also comes with a third-party connection pool C3P0 that Technosoft have used successfully in production environments.
+However, Hibernate also comes with a third-party connection pool C3P0 that Technosoft has used successfully in production environments.